Nevue Fine Art Marketing

 Take time to engage with their social media posts and share them on your social media accounts.

-The people who will want to network with you will start to notice that you are regularly engaging in their posts and will take the time to learn more about you.
+The people who want to network with you will start to notice that you regularly engage in their posts and will take the time to visit and learn more about you.

 Send them a private message to introduce yourself when you notice that they are commenting on your posts.